-One of the most convenient ways of installing cameras at the front door of residential houses is through video doorbells.
-These devices can be used as standalone primary cameras or in conjunction with other units.
+One of the most convenient ways of installing home security cameras at the front door of residential houses is through video doorbells.
+These devices can be used as standalone primary cameras or in conjunction with other units for home security.

-If you choose to go with a standalone camera, mounting the device at an appropriate height or covering it with mesh wiring can help prevent burglars from tampering with it.
+If you choose a home security camera, mounting the device at an appropriate height in the front door or covering it with mesh wiring can help prevent burglars from tampering.

 While the front door seems an unlikely entry point for a burglar to use, statistics from the International Association of Certified Home Inspectors depict that 34% of break-ins happen through the front entrance.

-Since most homes lack extensive security systems compared to corporate locations, they are a prime target for criminals.
-According to Safe At Last, an overwhelming 66% of burglaries and theft crimes reported were committed on residential properties.
+Compared to corporate locations, there is a lack of extensive home security systems, so they are a prime target for criminals.
+According to Safe At Last, 66% of burglaries and theft crimes were reported on residential properties.

-Where to Avoid Security Cameras in the House
+Where Not To Place Security Cameras in the House

 Similarly, security cameras should not point towards private spaces such as bedrooms and bathrooms.

 The front door is one of the best places to mount outdoor security cameras.
-Visible CCTV cameras help reduce the chances of someone attempting to damage or trespass on your property.
+Visible security cameras help reduce the chances of someone attempting to damage or trespass on your property.

 Installing cameras at an office reception provides a clear image of the subject, given that a person is most likely to spend some time there.
-Most crimes occur at the reception or cash counter where surveillance is a must-have.
+Most crimes occur at the reception or cash counter, where surveillance is necessary.

 Security Camera Placement for Warehouse/Manufacturing Facility

-Warehouses should be armed with security cameras on every entry and exit point.
+Warehouses should be armed with indoor security cameras at every entry and exit point.
 Parking spots and pathways leading to the entrances also need monitoring.
-It’s important to not forget emergency doors and evacuation points while looking for coverage.
+It’s essential not to remember emergency doors and evacuation points while seeking maximum coverage.

-Loading dock areas are one of the prime locations to install a security device in a warehouse.
-Video surveillance of these areas allows corporate security teams to keep track of the loading and unloading of shipments.
+Loading dock areas are one of the prime locations to install security cameras and add security systems.
+Video surveillance of these areas allows corporate security teams to track shipments’ loading and unloading.

 Similar to the loading bay, storage areas should be in clear view.
-These sections of the warehouse or manufacturing plant are used to store valuables crucial to the business.
-This also enables owners to keep a record of their inventory.
-Consider placing night vision cameras throughout the warehouse in locations that aren’t properly lit.
+These warehouse or manufacturing plant sections are used to store valuables crucial to the business.
+A ecurity system enables owners to keep a record of their inventory.
+Consider placing night vision cameras throughout the warehouse in locations that need to be adequately lit.

-If it’s not already obvious by now, security cameras help with maintaining a good safety profile near potentially dangerous machinery.
+If it’s not apparent, security cameras help maintain a good safety profile near potentially dangerous machinery.
 Security cameras placed near hazardous machinery or equipment support the monitoring of automated processes without endangering the well-being of the employees.

 In manufacturing facilities, the layout of the security cameras should follow a similar outline.
 All of the access points should be under constant surveillance.
 Surveillance systems also help with the maintenance of quality control processes.